avr-aics-riken/PMlib/Readme.md

 ####
 ##### serial version
+In this document, serial version means single process (non-MPI) version with possible OpenMP thread parallel model, if OpenMP is available on the target platform.
-In most system, CC/CXX/F90/FC and other environement variables must be set for choosing the right compilers.
+On most system, CC/CXX/F90/FC and other environement variables must be set for choosing the right compilers.
 CMAKE_*_FLAGS options can be used for passing compiler options as shown below.
 Adding OpenMP options and fast timer option (-DUSE_PRECISE_TIMER) is generally recommended on Intel Xeon platform.
 ~~~
 Intel: CC=icc  CXX=icpc F90=ifort FC=ifort